 - Increase long-term wealth through investing in the Indian market.

-Types of NRI Stock Trading Account in India
+Types of NRI Trading Account in India

 In India NRI stock trading accounts are of two kinds.
 It all depends on the source of your income and whether you wish to remit money to another country.